april 17, 2025

 21”h x 8”d x 4”w

-mint chocolate chip ice cream loving skunk, frunk, is my personal favorite. most people associate skunks to be smelly due to their reputation of spraying, but they actually only spray when they are scared. frunk’s never scared though, frunk’s cold. but despite being so cold, as long as he eats his ice cream, life is good.
+mint chocolate chip ice cream loving skunk, frunk, my personal favorite. most people associate skunks to be smelly due to their reputation of spraying, but they actually only spray when they are scared. frunk’s never scared though, frunk’s cold. but despite being so cold, as long as he eats his ice cream, life is good.

 no “koong! koong!”
 (2025)